 By Lucia Roca, DDS, MDS, Board Certified Periodontist

-At Laurel Manor Dental, they are highly trained in treating receding gingival tissue, and they take great pride in your getting you to your most advantageous dental and oral health.
-Laurel Manor Dental goes one step further because they have an onsite specialist in periodontal disease.
+At Laurel Manor Dental, all of their dentists are highly trained in treating receding gingival tissue, and they take great pride in your getting you to your most advantageous dental and oral health.
+Laurel Manor Dental goes one step further because they have an onsite specialist in periodontal disease and prosthesis.
 Her name is Dr. Lucia Roca, and she is also certified in the Pinhole Technique.